jfhbuist/1D-FEM/docs/notes.md

 - Make integrand calculation dimension-independent
 - Define bc functions in front
 - Fix 2D integration so it is over triangle instead of square
-- Solution reconstruction was broken.
+- Fix solution reconstruction.
 The check if a point was in a certain element was incorrect: it actually checked if a point was in a square twice the size of the triangle.
-Fix this.
 - Make FEM multidimensional (2D) - create grid, check boundary conditions, implement Laplace_2D test case
 - Cleanup commented and unnecessary code
 - Expand Laplace 2D exact calculation to Neumann boundary conditions